beeware/beeware/docs/tutorial/tutorial-4.rst

 If Briefcase can't find the scaffolded template, it will automatically invoke `create` to generate a fresh scaffold.

-Now that we've updated the installer code, We can then run ``briefcase build`` to re-compiled app, ``briefcase run`` to run the updated app, and ``briefcase package`` to repackage the application for distribution.
+Now that we've updated the installer code, we can then run ``briefcase build`` to re-compiled app, ``briefcase run`` to run the updated app, and ``briefcase package`` to repackage the application for distribution.

+(Remember that as noted in :doc:`Tutorial 3 <tutorial-3/index>`, for the tutorial we recommend running ``briefcase package`` with the ``--no-sign`` flag to avoid the complexity of setting up a code signing identity and keep the tutorial as simple as possible.)

 Updating dependencies and icons
 ===============================